+With respect to the Recurrent Natural Resources Fund, for the fiscal year ended October 31, 2017, the aggregate fee paid to the Advisor was 0.00% of the Fund's average daily net assets.
+The Recurrent MLP & Infrastructure Fund did not commence operations during the fiscal year ended October 31, 2017.
 In addition to investment advisory fees, each Fund pays other expenses including costs incurred in connection with the maintenance of its securities law registration, printing and mailing prospectuses and Statements of Additional Information to shareholders, certain financial accounting services, taxes or governmental fees, custodial, transfer and shareholder servicing agent costs, expenses of outside counsel and independent accountants, preparation of shareholder reports and expenses of trustee and shareholders meetings.

-The Advisor has contractually agreed to reduce each Fund's fees and/or to make payments to limit Fund expenses until at least November 1, 2018. so that the total annual operating expenses (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions; expenses of other investment companies in which the Fund may invest ("acquired fund fees and expenses"); borrowing costs, such as interest and dividend expenses on securities sold short; taxes; and extraordinary expenses, such as litigation expenses) of each Fund do not exceed the following expense ratios:
+The Advisor has contractually agreed to reduce each Fund's fees and/or to make payments to limit Fund expenses until at least March 1, 2019 so that the total annual operating expenses (exclusive of any front-end or contingent deferred loads; brokerage fees and commissions; acquired fund fees and expenses; borrowing costs, such as interest and dividend expenses on securities sold short; taxes; and extraordinary expenses, such as litigation expenses) of each Fund do not exceed the following expense ratios: